javiereguiluz/easyadmin/doc/crud.rst

 CRUD Routes
 ~~~~~~~~~~~

-When using :ref:`pretty admin URLs <pretty-admin-urls>`, each of the CRUD actions
-define an admin route following this name and path by default:
+Each of the CRUD actions define an admin route following this name and path by default:

 ==================  ======================
 CRUD route name     CRUD route path